ValheKouneli/SkrolliEditor/documentation/TimeUsage.md

   * learning how the forms are supposed to work
   * feature: listing people and editing their names
   * making a database diagram
+* Thu 3h 30 min
+  * getting to know jinja and macros
+  * feature: register an account and change account info
+* Fri 4h
+  * refactoring
+  * updating database diagram
+  * merge to master
+  * wondering why heroku crashes if I add a test user to its database
+  * writing user stories